-When a baby is born, the first part of his tiny brain to develop is the brain stem.
+When a baby is born, the first part of their tiny brain to develop is the brain stem.
 Among other functions, the brain stem is crucial for emotional regulation, body regulation, visual and verbal functions, as well as motor planning and coordination.
 While the brain stem is the first part of the brain to develop, brain maturation is a natural process that parents can support and optimize.
-Experts agree that, from a neurological perspective, the most important position for the infant is on his belly on the floor.
+Experts agree that, from a neurological perspective, the most important position for the infant is on their belly on the floor.

 How do I know what to look for?